Equestrian & Sporting in South Cotswolds, Gloucestershire, Oxfordshire & Wiltshire

 This region is world renown for exceptional Equestrian eventing and Polo.
 The Badminton Horse trials which take place early in May is one of the largest spectator events in the world.
 At the beginning of August, Gatcombe Park, spectacular home of the Princess Royal and her family hosts the Festival of British eventing which incorporates the British Open, Intermediate and Novice Championships.
-There is huge support of everything equestrian in these areas; if, like me, you have a daughter that is horse mad, it is an area that ticks all the boxes when thinking about Buying an Equestrian Property.
+There is huge support of everything equestrian in these areas.

 There are Pony Clubs and riding schools across the region, all providing first class facilities for all ages and standards.
 If you are bringing your animals with you, there is a good choice of excellent Livery Yards, from fully managed to DIY – covering all budgets.